systemslab/popper-paper/paper/paper.md

 compilation flags.
 The package manager then is in charge of restoring the environment, re-compiling binaries if needed.

-We took an experiment from [@bhatele_there_2013] in which an MPI application runs multiple times and its communication performance is measured with mpiP[^willrerun].
+We took an experiment in which an MPI application runs multiple times and its communication performance is measured with mpiP[^willrerun] [@bhatele_there_2013].
 The goal is to identify root causes of variability across executions.
 From an environmental point of view, the execution goes as follows: sanitize environment (check kernel/os versions), clone (install) spack and install packages (setup.sh); then